 United States and contemporary world cultures course

-2. All Chemistry for Secondary Education majors must meet the following requirements: 1) earn a grade of "C" or better in all Professional Education Requirement Courses (section III above) and have a minimum 2.5 cumulative grade point average; and 3) earn a minimum 2.65 grade point average in Major Program Requirements, Other Program Requirements, and Professional Education Requirements.
+2. All Chemistry for Secondary Education majors must meet the following requirements: 1) earn a grade of "C" or better in all Professional Education Requirements, Major Program Requirements, and Other Program Requirements; 2) earn a minimum 2.5 cumulative grade point average; and 3) earn a minimum 2.65 grade point average in Major Program Requirements, Other Program Requirements, and Professional Education Requirements.

 3. See Secondary Education Requirements.

 Acceptance into the Teacher Education Program and Student Teaching